CrystallizeAPI/crystallize-cli/README.md

 ### Boilerplate

 You can also initialise a project through one of the various boilerplates provided by Crystallize.
-The boilerplate can be used in place of a template but does not provide any customisation options.
+This clones the boilerplate without any customisation options.

 ```sh
 npx @crystallize/cli <project-name> -b react